tyler-marr/ipmininet/docs/getting_started.rst

 -----------

 We run the topology by using the following code.
-The IPCLI object creates a extended `Mininet CLI`_.
+The IPCLI object creates a extended Mininet CLI.
-As for Mininet, IPMininet networks need root access to be executed.
+More details can be found in :ref:`Command-Line interface` As for Mininet, IPMininet networks need root access to be executed.

 .. testcode:: network run